glycerine/spin_paxos/README.md

 compared to relying on bedrock Paxos.

-As a bonus, Lampson teaches hierarchical-leases, which the countless other papers (e.g. Quorum Read Paxos) re-invent or re-discover.
+As a bonus, Lampson teaches hierarchical-leases, which the countless other papers (e.g. Quorum Read Paxos?) re-invent or re-discover.
 There seems to be a minor industry devoted to re-discovering and popularizing Paxos optimizations that are well-known in the literature.
 This gashes potholes into an already muddy field,